robicse11127/wp-plugin-boilerplate/README.md

 # WordPress Plugin Boilerplate
 WordPress plugin development boilerplate for the scallable and maintainable plugin development.
-You can develope <code>Gutenberg Block</code> and <code>Elementor Custom Widgets</code> as well.

 # How to use it
 Clone the repo and run <code>npm install</code> to install all node pakcage manager dependencies.